ben-marino/sociallyfed-ai-workflow/docs/SOCIALLYFED_OVERVIEW.md

         │   Integrated Activities     │
         │  (Level 3)                  │
         ├─────────────────────────────┤
-        │      Sought Content         │  ← Base (foundation): Maximize
+        │      Sought Content         │  ← Base (foundation): Maximise
         │  (Level 4)                  │
         └─────────────────────────────┘
 ```

 ### Pyramid Levels Explained

-1. **Served Content (Top - Minimize)**:
+1. **Served Content (Top - Minimise)**:
    - At the tip of the pyramid, like sugar or addictive content in the food pyramid, this should ideally form a small part of Social Media consumption
-   - Studies indicate 'Passive' usage is associated with loneliness and disconnection which is 'served-content' provided by an algorithm
+   - Studies indicate 'Passive' usage is associated with loneliness and disconnection, which is 'served-content' provided by an algorithm
-   - Drawing the parallel that 'Served-content' is much like ultra-processed foods that provide a potentially addictive short-lived high
+   - Drawing the parallel that 'Served-content' is much like ultra-processed foods that provide a potentially addictive, short-lived high
-   - Users could live on this algorithmically driven 'Served-content' but at a cost to their wellbeing
+   - Users could live on this algorithmically driven 'Served-content', but at a cost to their well-being
    - Examples: "For You" pages, suggested posts and recommendations, auto-playing videos, algorithmic feeds, endless scroll features
    - Research Impact: Passive consumption of algorithm-served content is associated with increased feelings of loneliness and disconnection; 12.5% of people who were losing sleep reported experiencing hostile abuse

 2. **Connection Building**:
    - The second layer involves using social media to build and maintain meaningful relationships and communities
    - This represents the social capital aspect of platforms
-   - The study "Benefits of Facebook 'friends' social capital and college students' use of online social network sites" demonstrated that Facebook was strongest with bridging capital and gives evidence suggesting it provides greater benefits to users suffering with depression and low life satisfaction
+   - The study "Benefits of Facebook 'friends' social capital and college students' use of online social network sites" demonstrated that Facebook was strongest with bridging capital and gives evidence suggesting it provides greater benefits to users suffering from depression and low life satisfaction
    - Examples: Joining interest-based groups, engaging in meaningful discussions, building professional networks, maintaining friendships, supporting others seeking help
    - Research Impact: 50% of 'Active' users reported having a community that they value online that supports them; 58% had received support or connection after seeking help; 48% had an online community that values and supports them